 How to Buy a Domain Name – 10 Tips to Follow Before Buying

-Among the most crucial decisions in establishing an internet presence is picking a domain name.
-Ignore the trends and fads of the day and pick a name that makes sense for your company or subject matter today and will still make sense a decade from now.
-Here are 10 suggestions that will assist you to make a fantastic domain name purchase.
+Ignore the trends and fads of the day and pick a name that makes sense for your company or subject matter a decade from now.

 1. Do your homework

-Even if you’re planning on optimizing the website for search engines, you still need a domain name that individuals can remember and type.
-Anyone hearing your name needs to know how to sort it without you having to say things like”the number 4″ and”dash-dash.”
+Even if you’re planning on optimizing the website for search engines so that it can be found when people search for “used boats in Dallas” or “hair styling near me”, you still need a domain name that individuals can remember and type.

-It’s also wise to avoid words that have more than 1 spelling if your customers are most likely to be confused and mistype the name.
-Alternately, you can purchase both versions of the name and guide visitors in the one you prefer less into the name.
-As you do want a brief name (see below), do not go for something so mysterious that people have difficulty remembering it.
+It’s also wise to avoid words that have more than one spelling if your customers are likely to be confused and type in the wrong name.
+Alternately, you can purchase both versions of the name and guide visitors to the one you prefer – safe in the knowledge that your backup site will scoop them up if they make a mistake.

 3. Avoid slang terms

 Stay away from slang terms and instead select a name that will continue to be meaningful in ten years.
 This may also help your title be known and remembered by non-native speakers.
-Whether you intend to conduct business globally, this can help to your neighborhood audience also.

 4. Purchase a domain that is shorter rather than longer

-5. Stick with.
-Com if you’re able to
+5. Stick with .com if you’re able to

 6. Do not buy trademarked domains